1921 Auckland Rugby League season: Carlaw Park open for business

 The site of Carlaw Park prior to construction of the ground beginning.

 Carlaw Park was named after James Carlaw who had been heavily involved in the development of rugby league in the Auckland area for many years.
 History was made on 25 June when the first ever match was played on Carlaw Park between City Rovers and Maritime.
 The match was won by City Rovers 10 points to 8.
 Prior to the match an official opening ceremony was held.
 "The park was declared open by Hon.
 Arthur Myers, MP.
 Mr and Mrs. Carlaw were each presented with a gold badge and certificate of life membership on the ground, and at the conclusion of the ceremony Mrs Carlaw kicked off for the first game on the new park".

 James Carlaw, who Carlaw Park was named after.

-City Rovers capped a remarkable season by winning the Thacker Shield from Ponsonby United on the final day of the season after having already won the Monteith Shield by winning the First Grade Championship, and the Roope Rooster Knock-out trophy.
+City Rovers capped their season by winning the Thacker Shield from Ponsonby United on the final day of the season after having already won the Monteith Shield by winning the First Grade Championship, and the Roope Rooster Knock-out trophy.